Arthur Hailey: Career

 Hailey's professional writing career began in 1955 with a script called Flight into Danger, which was purchased by the Canadian Broadcasting Corporation and telecast on 3 April 1956.
 This story of a plane flight in jeopardy after its crew is incapacitated was "the smash hit of the season," won enormous acclaim, and was broadcast internationally.
 It was adapted as a novel by "John Castle" (a pseudonym for Ronald Payne and John Garrod), with Hailey credited as co-author; it was published by Britain's Souvenir Press in 1958 under its original title, but renamed Runway Zero-Eight (Doubleday) for its 1959 American publication.
 The story was filmed in 1957 as Zero Hour!
 (Paramount), and for television in 1971 as Terror in the Sky.

 With the success of Flight into Danger, Hailey was in demand as a television writer, and wrote for such shows as Studio One, Kraft Television Theatre, Playhouse 90, and Suspense.
-In 1959, he adapted his teleplay No Deadly Medicine (for which he won an Emmy nomination) into his first novel The Final Diagnosis.
-Published by Doubleday, it's the story of the chief pathologist at a Burlington, Pennsylvania, hospital.
+In 1959, he adapted his teleplay No Deadly Medicine (for which he received an Emmy nomination) into his first novel The Final Diagnosis.
+Published by Doubleday, it is the story of the chief pathologist at a Burlington, Pennsylvania, hospital.
 The book received good reviews, and was a selection of the Literary Guild of America.

 Hailey's second novel, In High Places (Doubleday) was published in 1962.
 Dealing with international politics the book was again selected by the Literary Guild, and was a best seller in Canada.

 Hailey's commercial breakthrough came in 1965 with publication of Hotel (Doubleday), which followed five days in the lives of employees and residents of New Orleans' luxurious St. Gregory Hotel.
-The book spent 48 weeks on the New York Times best seller list, peaking at No. 3, and became the eighth highest-selling novel of the year.
+The book spent 48 weeks on the New York Times Best Seller list, peaking at No. 3, and became the eighth highest-selling novel of the year.
 It established the template for Hailey's future works: ordinary people involved in extraordinary situations in a business or industry which is described in meticulous detail.